evykassirer/notes/cs241/class_notes.md

 		return x;
 	}

 Likewise, if we declared x in f and used it in wain, it would appear valid.
 We also haven't checked procedure declarations.
 How can we forbid duplicate declarations in the same procedure, but permit them in different procedures?
 The solution is to have a separate symbol table for each procedure.
-Have one top-level symbol table that collects all procedure names: map<string, map<string, string>> topSymbolTable (where the first string is procedure name, the map is the procedure's symbol table)
+Have one top-level symbol table that collects all procedure names:

+	map<string, map<string, string>> topSymbolTable

+(where the first string is procedure name, the map is the procedure's symbol table)

 When traversing, if the rule is "procedure -> INT ID LPAREN ..." or "main -> INT WAIN LPAREN ..." then we have a new procedure.
-If the name is not in the symbmol table, create a new entry (and a new symbol table)
+If the name is not in the symbol table, create a new entry (and a new symbol table)
 .
 Note - you probably want a variable that determines what procedure is currently being parsed.
 Update each time we encounter one of the two procedure rules above.

 For variables, the declared type is stored in the symbol table.
 For procedures, we still need the signature (the types of the parameters).
-Note that all procedures return int for this language So we don't need to worry about the return type.
+Note that all procedures return int for this language, so we don't need to worry about the return type.
 We re-update the table again:

 	#include<utility>
 	map<string, pair<vector<string>, map<string,string>>> topSybolTable;    (where the first of our pair is the types of the parameters of that procedure to make sure we call it correctly)

 To compute the signature:
 - traverse nodes of the form: